jastr945/xperiments/shopping_list_api/ReadMe.md

 # Shopping List app

-A simple RESTful API with Python and Flask
+This is a simple RESTful API built with Python and Flask - a web service to add, remove and modify items on the shopping list.